dlops-io/mega-pipeline/generate_text/README.md

 * Use GPT2 or OpenAI API to generate text (About 100 words)
 * Save the paragraph of text as a text file in bucket `mega-pipeline-bucket` and folder `text_paragraphs` (use the same file name)

-### Prerequisites for Development
-* Have Docker Desktop installed
-* Check that your Docker is running with the following command `docker run hello-world`
-### Install VSCode
-Follow the [instructions](https://code.visualstudio.com/download) for your operating system.
-If you already have a preferred text editor, skip this step.

 ### Project Setup